-First Nations and Métis community background information report is addressed in criterion 2.5.1.
+First Nations and Métis community background information report is addressed in audit criterion 2.5.1.

-3.3.1 FMP description of the geology, soils and sites (2004 FMPM); and historic forest condition (2004 FMPM, 2009 FMPM and 2017 FMPM)
+3.3.1 FMP description of the geology, soils and sites (2004 FMPM) and historic forest condition (2009, 2017 and 2020 FMPM)

 1. Assess the description of the geology, soils and sites by considering the implications on management assumptions, strategies and decisions in the plan including SGRs.